-Whilst the new innovative activites in relation to joint defence were not specifically articulated in terms of defence against Iran, it is clear from summit statements that cognizance is taken of Iran's developing missile, marine capabilities and nuclear developments.77 The Gulf states are particularly affected by a lack of strategic depth.78 Owing to their differing national strategic needs the states may offer differing defence capabilities - in response to particular potential strategic threats.
-Recognizing this, the new Peninsula Force system is intended to be supported by intensified joint training and routine (twice, thrice annually) exercises on single and control systems.
+Whilst the new innovative activites in relation to joint defence were not specifically articulated in terms of defence against Iran, it is clear from summit statements that cognizance is taken of Iran's developing missile, marine capabilities and nuclear developments.
+The Gulf states are particularly affected by a lack of strategic depth.
+Owing to their differing national strategic needs the states may offer differing defence capabilities in response to particular potential strategic threats.
+Recognizing this, the new Peninsula Force system is intended to be supported by intensified joint training and routine (twice, thrice annually) exercises on single and joint service bases.
+Exercise would also test the central command and control systems.
 The air surveillance and early warning systems are an essential element in the development of joint defence.